Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 Young likens this approach to enterprises having servers around the world that run multiple OSes, so that companies can protect themselves from regional threats and vulnerabilities.
 While running multiple OSes could protect against similar, OS-specific vulnerabilities, the arguments against it are the high cost and the unlikeliness of such an event occurring again, he adds.

-While it makes sense to trust key software vendors, Young notes, basic security practices indicate that software should not be trusted simply because it is from a known source and is identified as a security patch.
+While it makes sense to trust key software vendors, Young notes, basic security practices indicate that software should not be trusted simply because it is from a known source and is identified as a security update.
 Many of the system failures were because "they didn't really follow best practices.
 There was no compartmentalization.
 There was no business continuity planning.
 There was no impact analysis on the critical system," he says.
 "There was too much integration with their third party."

 The Impact on Cyber Insurance